-- National Association for the Education of Young Children (NAEYC) sets professional standards for early childhood education programs age (age 0-5 years) and helps families identify high-quality programs for their young children. - The Council on Accreditation (COA): Child and Youth Development Standards include Program Administration (CYD-AM), Human Resources (CYD-HR), and After School Programming and Youth Development (CYD-AYD).
+- National Association for the Education of Young Children (NAEYC) sets professional standards for early childhood education programs age (age 0-5 years) and helps families identify high-quality programs for their young children. - The Council on Accreditation (COA): Afterschool Program Standards include After School Administration (ASP-AM), After School Human Resources (ASP-HR), and After

+School Programming and Services (ASP-PS).
 The Administration Standards cover practices related to continuous quality improvement, financial management, risk prevention and management and ethical practice.
 The Human Resources Standards address recruitment and selection, training and professional development, support and supervision.
-The Programming and Youth Development Standards set forth additional recommended practices for working with children and youth in out-of-school time. - National Association for Family Child Care (NAFCC) Awarded to family child care providers who meet the eligibility requirements and the Quality Standards for NAFCC Accreditation.
+The Programming and Services Standards set forth additional recommended practices for working with children and youth in out-of-school time.

+National Association for Family Child Care (NAFCC) - Awarded to family child care providers who meet the eligibility requirements and the Quality Standards for NAFCC Accreditation.
 Accreditation reflects a high level of quality through a process that examines all aspects of the family child care program, i.e. relationships, the environment, developmental learning activities, safety and health, and professional and business practices.
 Once family child care providers become accredited, they agree to abide by the standards set forth and to be measured against those standards with periodic integrity and compliance reviews.

-CHAPTER 2- REGISTRATION PROCESSES & PROCEDURES
+CHAPTER 2 - REGISTRATION PROCESSES & PROCEDURES

 Global Data Transfer (GDT): This database makes it possible for Families relocating to a new duty station to forward their child's/youth's registration records to their next duty assignment prior to arrival.
-Upon arrival the Parent Central Services at the new duty station need only import the patron's information (e.g. names, birth date, child's health records, etc) is stored in the database.
+Upon arrival the Parent Central Services at the new duty station need only import the patron's information (e.g. names, birth date, child's health records, etc.) stored in the database.
 Families will provide needed updates upon arrival at the new location.
 Contact Parent Central Services for details on how to take advantage of this convenient tool.

-Patron Eligibility: CYS accepts children as young as four weeks in Family childcare homes and through eighteen years old in CYS programs.
+Patron Eligibility: CYS accepts children as young as four weeks in Family Child Care homes and 6 weeks through eighteen years old in CYS facilities.
 Eligibility and priority for care are determined by DoDI 6060.02 and the Army Fee Policy.